aleanon/Mercurium/readme.md

-Mercurium is a desktop crypto wallet for radix DLT
+Mercurium is a desktop crypto wallet for radix DLT.